Local Utility Information

 Electric – The park is served by the Medina Electric Cooperative.
 Each lot has a pedestal with 20, 30 and 50 amp receptacles.
 The office sends out bills monthly to members and Monthly renters.
 Current cost is 10¢ per KWH.

-Propane – Propane service is provided by Robbins Propane out of Castroville each Wednesday in the winter and every other Wednesday in summer.
+Propane – Propane service is provided each Wednesday in the winter and every other Wednesday in summer.
 See our Propane page for details.

 Trash – There are several dumpsters located throughout the park.
 They are emptied once a week.
 Only regular household trash should be deposited; all trash must be securely tied in plastic bags.
 Please break down any boxes to save room (or recycle).
 Large bulk or items other than household trash can be taken to the transfer station at the Medina County Barn on the north side of Hondo at 275 CR 241, on Saturday mornings only, 8-12.